steaks/codeducky/madelson/RobustCachingInDotNetApplications.md

 }
 </pre>

 My builder implementation supports most simple types, Type, collections, and custom types (via ICacheKey).
 It also wraps each item in curly braces to help avoid collisions.
 That said, it's far from perfect.
 For example, it won't distinguish between an empty string and an empty enumerable.
 How complex you want to make the builder depends on your level of paranoia; even with this simple implementation, the chance of erroneous collision should be far lower than requiring each developer who uses caching to come up with their own key-generation scheme.
+One final concern is methods which access global variables, such as HttpContext.Current, since that source of input to the calculation won't be represented either by the "this" instance or by the arguments.
+This is easy to work around if you're aware of it (and will likely make your code cleaner in the process), but is worth watching out for.

 The final helper is ThrowIfNotCacheable.
 This attempts to handle the thread-safety issue mentioned above by doing a check on each cached object.
 Here's a sample implementation: